Last updated: October 10, 2018

 A new DWORD value called New Value #1 will display under the Name column.
 Right-click on New Value #1, and rename it to TabPeekEnabled as all one word.

 Right-click on TabPeekEnabled, and choose Modify from the right-click menu.
 In the Edit dialog, locate the Value data field.
-By default, the value is set to 0 (zero).
-When the value is set to 0 (zero), the tab preview feature is disabled.
+The default value is 0 (zero) which means the tab preview feature is disabled.
 Click OK in the Edit dialog.

 Thank you for visiting Tech Help Knowledgebase to learn how to disable tab previews in Microsoft Edge.